How to Plan your African Dream Safari – Step by Step Advice

 4. How many Days will I need for my African Safari?

 The number of days depends on the activities that you choose.
 A 3-day Gorilla Trekking Safari is like dipping your toes into a swimming pool and calling it swimming.
-Ten days or longer allow you to immerse yourself in Safari Life and give you various activities and places.
+Ten days or longer allows you to immerse yourself in Safari Life and offers various activities and places.

 Below are some examples of safaris for you to consider.
 All safaris are changeable to your liking.

-- 3-Day Gorilla trekking or Habituation Safari: Three days is the minimum Time for a Gorilla Trekking or Habituation Experience Safari.
+- 3-Day Gorilla Trekking or Habituation Safari: The minimum Time for a Gorilla Trekking or Habitat Experience Safari is three days.

 - 5-DAy Gorilla Wildlife Safari: The Safari includes Gorilla Trekking and wildlife, including the Tree Climbing Lions of Ishasha.